 So, is a Louis Vuitton bag really a good investment?

-Like any investment opportunity, we would say, “The Devil is in the Detail.”
+Like any investment opportunity, I would say, “The Devil is in the Detail.”
 In another world, if you grabbed an LV Speedy last year, it probably will not make you rich today.
 However, every price increase instantly boosts interest in pre-loved items, especially if they are in good condition.

 The good thing is that Louis Vuitton takes quality control very seriously.
 It means that their items are made to last and will probably preserve a marketable look even after they have been used for a while.

-Another benefit of investing in LV handbags and accessories is that it is probably one of the most famous brands worldwide.
+Another benefit of investing in LV handbags and accessories is that it is probably one of the most famous luxury brands worldwide.
 It means you won’t have trouble finding a buyer if you decide to put your Louis Vuitton item on the market.
 After all, the latest Covid hype around buying LV bags for resale is not something new.
 Some people do it as their full-time job for years!

 But if you are new to the concept and don’t know how much of an investment opportunity your Louis Vuitton handbag is considering the ongoing price increase, here is a small guide to help you estimate whether it is worth the hassle.